park250ss/Table-Track/REPORT.md

 > We took economic constraints into consideration as our product would be completely free to use for any restaurant.
 >

-#### Test Case and Results
+### 4. Test Cases and Results

-#### Figure : Path Testing <br />
+#### 4.1 Path Testing <br />
-![image](https://github.com/user-attachments/assets/f93c4f9d-27a2-4301-82da-b3bc15e17bfe)
-> Path Testing <br />
 > For the addReservation() method in the ReservationManager class, there are two paths that can be taken.
 The first path is when the requested time slot is available and the second one is when the time slot is not available.
 These two test cases cover both of these paths.

+#### Figure : Path Testing <br />
+![image](https://github.com/user-attachments/assets/f93c4f9d-27a2-4301-82da-b3bc15e17bfe)

 #### Figure : Integration Testing <br />
 ![image](https://github.com/user-attachments/assets/f08f2d6c-3bd0-4f8e-a650-66f8443629f5)